Zariel/lboro-timetable/README.md

 lboro-timetable
 ===============

-A program to convert Loughborough university timetable web page into a usage iCal
+A program to convert Loughborough university timetable web page into a usable iCal format.

 Usage
 =====